Lynch0001/Lynch0001.github.io/README.md

 ## What's Next

-<p>I'm working to expand my understanding and use of containers, spring reactive, AWS, unit/integration testing, and the use of Oracle, Microsoft SQL Server, and NoSQL Databases. </p>
+<p>I'm working to expand my understanding and use of containers, spring reactive, AWS, unit/integration testing, the use of Oracle, Microsoft SQL Server, and NoSQL Databases, and using tools like Gradle, GitHub Actions and CircleCI. </p>

 ## Contact
 <p>LinkedIn: https://www.linkedin.com/in/timothy-j-lynch/</p>